AjoyNambiar/AjoyNambiar.github.io/_posts/2022-01-09-Record Linkage Strategy.md

 **Why do business care**

-Business wants to have a Single View of Customer or Entity.
+Business wants to have a Single View of Customer or Entity, also called Mastered Data.
 This makes decision making easier and business processes smoother.

 For example in business context matching records of telecomunication constumers on their address to understand how many services or products _a household_ is consuming e.g. mobile service, internet and streaming so the companies can offer a cumulative package to customers based on their household usage.
 It is possible customer records of different services are stored in seperated databases and record linkage maybe needed.
 Why this can be useful - it is generally given that consumers with multiple services tailored for them tend not to jump to different service provider.